RosterElf Logo

 Decision points are documented (if X, then Y)

-Related policies/procedures are linked
+Related policies and procedures are linked

 Tested by someone unfamiliar with the task